microsoft/fast/specs/typography/typography.md

 # Typography

-*TODO: Sections that will be removed upon review are marked with ~~striketrough~~, remaining for commenting purposes.*

 ## Overview

 *Typography* defines the underlying type size system for applying to elements, css classes, or within components.
 This spec does not propose any components of its own.